TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 #### Deleting the Migrations
 Sometimes, you may want a "hard reset", if you somehow mess up.
 You can delete the Migrations folder, along with the database file generated on the next slide, and start over.

 This can best be done with SQLite.
 When using other databases, go google how to revert a migration instead.
+Or you will have to drop cascade the schema manually.

 Applied migrations can be reverted to a previous migration.
 Un-applied migrations can just be removed.